B2. Operations

 Form teams of two.

-Give each team a container of two different coloured interlocking cubes or tiles or two-coloured tokens.
+Give each team a container of two different coloured interlocking cubes or tiles or two-colour counters.

-Invite students to use the interlocking cubes or tiles or two-colored tokens to build as many different 5-car trains as possible.
+Invite students to use the interlocking cubes or tiles or two-color counters to build as many different 5-car trains as possible.

 Bring students together once they have built several trains and give them a copy of Appendix 1SO.1 (2 cm grid paper).